bkamins/JuliaForDataAnalysis/README.md

+# Julia for Data Analysis

 This repository contains source codes for the "Julia for Data Analysis" book that is written by Bogumił Kamiński and is planned to be published in 2022 by [Manning Publications Co.](https://www.manning.com/).

+## Setting up your environment

 In order to prepare the Julia environment before working with the materials presented in the book please perform the following setup steps: